Join me!

 Looking up at a Grinch Tree

-What to do After Christmas
+What to Do After Christmas

 Look up your local tree recycling programs.
 Some have a roadside pickup, while others have central drop-off locations.
 I know of at least one city that has a great program where you can take your tree to a goat farm and stay to watch the goats chow down.
 They go after the trees like crazy, and they will eat all the needles and branches right down to the trunk!